High-frequency trading: Market share

 In the United States in 2009, high-frequency trading firms represented 2% of the approximately 20,000 firms operating today, but accounted for 73% of all equity order volume.

-The major U.S. high-frequency trading firms include Virtu Financial, Tower Research Capital, IMC, Tradebot, Akuna Capital and Citadel LLC.
+The major U.S. high-frequency trading firms include Jane Street Capital, Hudson River Trading, Jump Trading, Susquehanna International Group, Virtu Financial, Tower Research Capital, and IMC.
 The Bank of England estimates similar percentages for the 2010 UK market share, also suggesting that in Europe HFT accounts for about 40% of equity orders volume and for Asia about 5–10%, with potential for rapid growth.
 By value, HFT was estimated in 2010 by consultancy Tabb Group to make up 56% of equity trades in the US and 38% in Europe.

 As HFT strategies become more widely used, it can be more difficult to deploy them profitably.
 According to an estimate from Frederi Viens of Purdue University, profits from HFT in the U.S. has been declining from an estimated peak of $5bn in 2009, to about $1.25bn in 2012.

 Though the percentage of volume attributed to HFT has fallen in the equity markets, it has remained prevalent in the futures markets.
 According to a study in 2010 by Aite Group, about a quarter of major global futures volume came from professional high-frequency traders.
 In 2012, according to a study by the TABB Group, HFT accounted for more than 60 percent of all futures market volume in 2012 on U.S. exchanges.

 Strategies

 High-frequency trading is quantitative trading that is characterized by short portfolio holding periods.
 All portfolio-allocation decisions are made by computerized quantitative models.
 The success of high-frequency trading strategies is largely driven by their ability to simultaneously process large volumes of information, something ordinary human traders cannot do.
 Specific algorithms are closely guarded by their owners.
 Many practical algorithms are in fact quite simple arbitrages which could previously have been performed at lower frequency—competition tends to occur through who can execute them the fastest rather than who can create new breakthrough algorithms.

 The common types of high-frequency trading include several types of market-making, event arbitrage, statistical arbitrage, and latency arbitrage.

 Most high-frequency trading strategies are not fraudulent, but instead exploit minute deviations from market equilibrium.